Checkout Ray Brown's garden maintenance workshop at Horse Island in November. Booking required...

 family, who live next door, and another garden which is under construction.

-Shane, Jan and Margaret will be happy to
+Shane, Jan and Margaret will be happy to answer your questions as we walk around the

 gardens.